OH – IT’S SELF-PUBLISHED?

-I have to be honest.
-This was the question I feared the most when it came to letting the world know I’d written a book.
-(There were other things I feared, of course–like my mother’s response to the fact that I’d penned a book that includes the word “nipple” more than once…)
+I have to be honest: this was the question I feared the most when it came to letting the world know I’d written a book.
+There were other things I feared, of course – like my mother’s response to the fact that I’d penned a book that includes the word “nipple” more than once.
+But this question was the big one.
+I’d worked hard writing, revising, editing, and designing my book – but could I really call myself an author?

 But I decided to self-publish anyway.